ruthbutters/firstrepo/README.md

 _okay what about this_
 __what about two underscores__
 -what about dashes-
 ~so I just tried clicking on the Preview changes button~ and apparently tildes do a strike-through
+I think that's enough for today... *see you later!*